 What is Task Grouping?

 Task grouping is where you put related tasks together.
 Yep, it’s that easy.
-You simply make sure that similar tasks, that are related in some way, appear together.
+You simply make sure that similar tasks, that are related in some way, appear together as task groups.

 In its simplest form, think about writing out a To Do list and then highlighting related tasks in different colors.
 You might have a yellow highlighter for work to do with one project, a green highlighter to mark the tasks related to your team management activities and pink for personal tasks.
 That’s it – you’ve created task groupings!

-So why would you bother to do this?
+So why would you bother to use task groups?

 What are Task Groups Used For?